(Disclosure: Some of the links below may be affiliate links)

 If we consider a less volatile exchange rate, we can hope to sustain our withdrawal for 40 years.
 With a 4% withdrawal rate, we would need at least 80% U.S Stocks.
 And with a 3.5% withdrawal rate, we would need a least 60%.

-After doing this simulation, I am going to stick with my current plan.
-I will keep 20% of Swiss Stocks in my portfolio.
+After doing this simulation, I will stick with my current plan.
+I will keep 20% of Swiss Stocks in my portfolio, possibly increasing that to 25%.
 And I will keep a withdrawal rate of about 3.75% or lower.
-I will maybe consider adding 5% extra Swiss Stocks in my portfolio for hedging against the currency risk.
+I will consider adding 5% extra Swiss Stocks to my portfolio for hedging against the currency risk.
 But more than that does not seem necessary.

 What do you think of these results?